mmistakes/minimal-mistakes/download.md

   nav: "docs"
 ---

-Using our Maven **[repository](https://nexus.big-iot.org/content/repositories/releases/)**, you can easily download the API and incorporate it into your project:
+Using our Maven **[repository](https://nexus.big-iot.org/content/repositories/releases/)**, you can import the BIG IoT Lib into your software project:

 ### Core Lib

-The basic functionality of the BIG IoT API for providers and consumers.
+The basic functionality of the BIG IoT Lib for providers and consumers.
 This lib is Java 7 compliant.

 Import as Maven dependency:
 ```xml